kaumnen/aclir/README.md

 # aclir
-Feature-packed CLI tool to scan, list and inspect your AWS services.
+A CLI tool to scan, list and inspect your AWS services.